hande-qmc/hande/documentation/users_guide/manual.rst

     Applicable only in the real-space formulation of the Hubbard model and Heisenberg model, otherwise the user is notified and the keyword is ignored.
-**separate_strings**
-    Use separate bit strings to represent the alpha and beta spin-orbitals in a given Slater determinant.
-The default behaviour is for the alpha and beta orbitals to be interleaved in the bit string.
-This option should not change the FCI result, but might improve the efficiency of the FCIQMC algorithm.

-    Applicable only in the real-space formulation of the Hubbard model, otherwise the user is notified and the keyword is ignored.

 **triangular_lattice**
     When using a rectangular lattice, this option will add extra bonds to the lattice so that, in terms of the connectivity of the various sites, the